migramirez2/Harmony-ONE/progress/alaina-furstenberg.md

 2024-10-03 Thu: Completion of Q3 Report plus beginning the thumbnail design.
 Sending to team for editing.
+Promotion of Kings and Quests Q&A.

 2024-10-02 Wed: [Promotion](https://x.com/harmonyprotocol/status/1841519885190643808) of the ONE Show Episode 11.
 Sync with Li discussing the metrics to track for Twitter & ONE Bot.
 Top metrics for Twitter include: Engagement, Impressions, Replies.
 Top 3 for ONE Bot include: conversion rate/churn rate (% of users who go from free credits to paid), command frequency + revenue generation (top/least used command & how much revenue it generates), & growth rate (how many users do we have & is that number growing).
 Writing of Q3 Report.